 Downsides

-• They’re considerably more expensive compared to the rest of the other liner types.
+• They’re considerably more expensive compared to the rest of the other types.
 Some would argue that this would defeat the purpose of opting for a pool liner altogether – which is to save money.

 • During installation or replacement, you have to time it right.
 It needs to be on a hot day when the sun is out and where the liner material can get direct heat.
-This is for the purpose of stretching the material out a little bit to get the liner installed properly.
+This is for the purpose of stretching the material out a little bit to get it installed properly.

 • Although not a common occurrence, there have been occasions wherein the liner can pop out of the receiver.

-• This liner type isn’t recommended for pools that are located in areas that have generally cold weather.
+• This type isn’t recommended for pools that are located in areas that have generally cold weather.
 This is because it doesn’t have the extra material to handle the shrinkage during cold days.

 You also have to consider that when your pool ices over, the weight on the top could further pool the material down and cause it to pop out of the receiver.